terryaney/Documentation.Camelot/KatApp.Vue.md

 **`calculationErrors( event: Event, key: string, exception: Error | undefined, application: IKatApp )`**

-This event is triggered during RBL Framework calculation if an exception happens.
+This event is triggered during RBLe Framework calculation if an exception happens.
 Use this handler to clean up an UI components that may need processing when calculation results are not available.

 The `key` parameter can be `SubmitCalculation`, `SubmitCalculation..ConfigureUI`, `ProcessDocGenResults`, or `ProcessDataUpdateResults` to identify which stage of the [calculation lifecycle](#calculation-lifecycle) failed.